 Is there a certificate name misfit?

-Aside from this, when the domain name alias is for a particular website whose name is different.
+Aside from this, the domain name alias is for a particular website whose name is different.
 But the alias would not be a part of the certificate.

 Check the Antivirus Software